| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 optional space-separated class list attr_cls,

-and optional single identifier attr_id.LOWDOWN_IMAGE
+and optional single identifier attr_id.LOWDOWN_IMAGE, the image address

 link, the image title